pagopa-archive/io-ops/README.md

   SERVICEID  id of the service

 OPTIONS
-  --logo=logo  (required) Path of logo image to be converter into base64
+  --logo=logo  (required) Path of logo image to be uploaded

 EXAMPLE
   $ io-ops SERVICEID --logo ~/PATH/logo.png